Ex-NFL star Aaron Hernandez dead after hanging self in cell

-Hernandez tried to block the cell door from the inside by jamming the door with various items, Fallon said.

-Fallon said he's not aware of any suicide note written by Hernandez and stressed that an investigation is ongoing.
-He said that officials had no concern that Hernandez was planning on taking his own life, and if there was a concern about his well-being, Hernandez would have been transferred to a mental health unit.
+Fallon said he's not aware of any suicide note written by Hernandez.
+He said that officials had no concern that Hernandez might take his own life, and said if they had any such worries, he would have been transferred to a mental health unit.

 Hernandez was moved to tears on Friday after he was acquitted of the 2012 fatal shootings of Daniel de Abreu and Safiro Furtado in Boston.
 Just before his acquittal, Hernandez was seen blowing kisses to the little girl he fathered with fiancée Shayanna Jenkins.
 Cameras captured the tender exchange.

-But, Hernandez was still serving a life sentence without the possibility of parole for his conviction in the 2013 shooting of Odin Lloyd, who was dating his fiancee's sister.
+But, Hernandez was still serving a life sentence without the possibility of parole for his conviction in the 2013 shooting of Odin Lloyd, a semi-professional football player who was dating his fiancee's sister.

+He was tried but acquitted in the slayings of de Abreu and Furtado, whom prosecutors contended were gunned down after one of the men accidentally spilled a drink on Hernandez in a Boston nightclub.
+The jury in that case found Hernandez not guilty of first-degree murder but convicted him of unlawful possession of a gun, and the judge sentenced him to an additional four to five years in prison — separate from his existing life sentence.

 Hernandez's lawyers did not immediately respond to a request for comment.